 EventGhost: USB trigger

-Generally, if something takes me more than one try and 2 Google searches, it’s probably worth writing about.
-If you want to trigger something when a USB device is connected there are a couple of things you have to do.
+If anything takes me more than a single try and two Google searches, it’s probably worth writing about.
+To trigger something when a USB device is connected there are a couple of things you have to do.

 The benefit of this approach is that regardless of the USB port used, you should be able to recognise the device each time.